lanne08/pride-flag/README.md

 -Polishing the newly added homepage<br>
 -Updating the navgiation bar (which is currently an HTML-only menu)<br>
--Creating a new page focused on the individual letters and meanings of the LGBTQIA+ acronym
+-Creating a new page focused on the individual letters and meanings of the LGBTQIA+ acronym -Moving the CSS into an external Style Sheet, instead of using internal CSS formatting

 ![Webpage Screenshot](https://user-images.githubusercontent.com/78116772/127544591-e13a2e25-f52b-490c-bb85-b302f2f61d46.png)